 Do: Say you have something planned but downplay what it is

-You want to build the anticipation and let her know you haven’t forgotten to do something for her on this special day.
-Keep it vague, and make sure she knows how to dress, but let her know you’ve “done your best” and you “hope she’s not disappointed.”
-I mean, with words like that she’ll be ever farther over the moon when that big moment comes.
+You want to build the anticipation and let your love know you haven’t forgotten to do something special on V-Day.
+Keep it vague, and make sure your partner knows how to dress, but let he/she/they know you’ve “done your best” and you “hope they won’t be disappointed.”
+I mean, with words like that they/she/he will be even further over the moon when that big moment comes.